What is a Student Loan in South Africa? Get the best rate

 How can I get a Car Loan if I am a Student in South Africa?

 Owning a car gives you an enormous independence.
-There are no car loans specifically designed for students, but you can apply for a car loan just as anybody as long as you meet the requirements.
+There are no car loans specifically designed for students, but you can apply for a car loan, like balloon loans for vehicles, just as anybody as long as you meet the requirements.

 You can use our car loan calculator to find out which bank or online financing institution has the best rates in the market.
 You can compare them and choose the one that fits your needs best.